Storyblok Raises $80M Series C - Read News

 You can load the translation datasource at the same time you request the content and cache it locally to avoid multiple API calls.
 This approach allows label values to be instantly updated without going through a publishing loop.
 Additionally, if you need to submit labels for translation or implement a new language, you only need to provide the translation file for that specific language

-Section titled Using Datasource dimensions Using Datasource dimensions
+Using Datasource dimensions

 You can leverage dimensions in Storyblok to create translated versions of datasource labels.
 By adding dimensions to your labels and using the Storyblok API, you can easily retrieve the translated versions of these labels for different languages.